ym19851201/java_import/README.md

-# javaimport.vim
+# javaimport

 This plugin complements Java import statement using unite.vim.

 ## How to Use

-* Create file named '.classpath' just below your Java project directory, and write classpaths (separated with ':') in the file.
+* Create file named '.classpath' just below your Java project directory
+  , and write classpaths (separated with ':') in the file.

 ```:.classpath
 /your/project/directory/src:/your/project/directory/test:/your/project/directory/lib/xxx.jar